team-dev-docs/devdocsprod-dev-docs/dev-docs/task.md

-Write a document on why developer documentation is important and useful to software developers
+Write a blog on why developer documentation is important for SEO and Sales for API companies